Tick-Borne Disease Prevention

 Contact the Florida Department of Health

 Preventing tick bites is the best way to reduce the risk of tick-borne disease.
 Ticks are present in a variety of environments, but are commonly found in wooded or leafy areas.
 Depending on the species and the stage of the life cycle, many ticks can be difficult to see.
+A tick bite may also go unnoticed.
 Fortunately, simple steps can be taken to help prevent tick bites.

 Instructions on tick removal can be found further down the page.

 Repellent helps to prevent ticks from attaching to the skin.
 Repellents containing DEET can be applied directly to the skin and can offer several hours of protection.
 Repellents containing permethrin can be applied to clothing and shoes and can last through several washings.
 Always follow product instructions when applying repellent!

 Walk in the center of the trail